top of page

 adrian-sulyok-c_4eaGRDSVU-unsplash_edited.jpg

-Cognitive Impairment Testing: FAQ
+Cognitive Impairment Testing FAQs

 Frequently Asked Questions

-How long has the Druid app been available?
+How long has the DRUID app been available?

-The Druid® app has been available since 2016 and has been downloaded over 20,000 times.
-Druid’s management portal, Druid Enterprise, has been available since 2020.
+The DRUID® app has been available since 2016 and has been downloaded over 20,000 times.
+DRUID's management portal, DRUID Enterprise, has been available since 2020.

 How long does the test take?

-Druid users can select between tests of 2 durations: the 1-minute Rapid Druid Test, best suited for commercial use, and the 3-minute Benchmark Druid Test, best suited for uses requiring the greatest precision.
+DRUID users can select between tests of 2 durations: the 1-minute Rapid DRUID Test, best suited for commercial use, and the 3-minute Benchmark DRUID Test, best suited for uses requiring the greatest precision.

 How does the test work?

 The app was developed to detect and measure an individual’s cognitive and psychomotor capabilities.
-Each Druid test takes several hundred measurements of key neurophysiological indicators, including reaction time, hand-eye coordination, decision-making, time estimation, and balance.
+Each DRUID test takes several hundred measurements of key neurophysiological indicators, including reaction time, hand-eye coordination, decision-making, time estimation, and balance.
 The measures are integrated into an algorithm that scores individuals against well-established cognitive and motor impairment indicators.
-High Druid scores indicate impairment, lower scores indicate less, or no, impairment
+High DRUID scores indicate impairment, lower scores indicate less, or no, impairment

 On what devices does the app run?

-Druid is a mobile app compatible with all iOS and Android telephones and tablets.
+DRUID is a mobile app compatible with all iOS and Android telephones and tablets.

 Is there an enterprise version available?

 Yes.
-Druid Enterprise is a cloud-based management portal and database that records and stores all Druid test scores in real-time, allows analysis of individual or group scores over any period of time by filtering for age, score, work shift, location, or any other variable, and provides administrative functions including automated alerts, scheduling, and data downloading.
+DRUID Enterprise is a cloud-based management portal and database that records and stores all DRUID test scores in real-time, allows analysis of individual or group scores over any period of time by filtering for age, score, work shift, location, or any other variable, and provides administrative functions including automated alerts, scheduling, and data downloading.

 What does it cost?

-The Druid app is free on an introductory basis for personal use for 14 days, then $1.99 per month or $14.99 for a year’s subscription.
-The price for Druid Enterprise is based on the number of Enterprise users, frequency of usage, and the duration of the subscription.
+The DRUID app is free on an introductory basis for personal use for 14 days, then $1.99 per month or $14.99 for a year’s subscription.
+The price for DRUID Enterprise is based on the number of Enterprise users, frequency of usage, and the duration of the subscription.

-Does the Druid app detect the presence of drugs or alcohol?
+Does the DRUID app detect the presence of drugs or alcohol?

-Druid detects impairment from any cause, including drugs, alcohol, fatigue, illness, injury, chronic condition, or severe emotional stress.
-Druid does not detect whether drugs or alcohol are bodily present, nor does it identify the cause of the impairment.
+DRUID detects impairment from any cause, including drugs, alcohol, fatigue, illness, injury, chronic condition, or severe emotional stress.
+DRUID does not detect whether drugs or alcohol are bodily present, nor does it identify the cause of the impairment.

 Is the test accurate?

-Druid’s accuracy has been calibrated against well-established standards measuring the impairment caused by elevated levels of blood alcohol (BAC).
-Druid is the only impairment technology that has three peer-reviewed scientific studies published validating its accuracy.
-Researchers around the world - including from Colorado State University, Johns Hopkins University, UCLA, University of Colorado, Swinburne University (Australia), Washington State University, University of Massachusetts, Utrecht University (Netherlands), and others - are currently using Druid for their own impairment research as a quick, objective, quantitative, inexpensive, and accurate impairment testing device.
+DRUID’s accuracy has been calibrated against well-established standards measuring the impairment caused by elevated levels of blood alcohol (BAC).
+DRUID is the only impairment technology that has three peer-reviewed scientific studies published validating its accuracy.
+Researchers around the world - including from Colorado State University, Johns Hopkins University, UCLA, University of Colorado, Swinburne University (Australia), Washington State University, University of Massachusetts, Utrecht University (Netherlands), and others - are currently using DRUID for their own impairment research as a quick, objective, quantitative, inexpensive, and accurate impairment testing device.
 Research conducted under a grant to Impairment Science by the National Institutes of Health (NIH) at The Johns Hopkins School of Medicine concluded in a study published in the Journal of Psychopharmacology that the Druid app “was the most sensitive measure of impairment when compared to the other cognitive performance tasks administered.”

-If a Druid test indicates impairment, does it mean that the Test-taker has done something illegal?
+If a DRUID test indicates impairment, does it mean that the Test-taker has done something illegal?

-No. Druid detects impairment due to any cause, but it is does not detect or identify the specific cause.
-If a Druid test indicates impairment, it could be from any cause, including drugs, fatigue, illness, chronic condition, severe emotional stress, legal or illegal drugs, or alcohol.
+No. DRUID detects impairment due to any cause, but it is does not detect or identify the specific cause.
+If a DRUID test indicates impairment, it could be from any cause, including drugs, fatigue, illness, chronic condition, severe emotional stress, legal or illegal drugs, or alcohol.

 Are false positive scores possible?

 False positives can occur only under two circumstances.
 One, the first few times you take the test, if your scores are elevated, you may not be familiar enough, or have practiced enough, to be proficient.
-All new users initially need to practice Druid 1-3 times in order to establish a normal unimpaired score.
+All new users initially need to practice DRUID 1-3 times in order to establish a normal unimpaired score.
 The app guides you through these practices.
 Two, a falsely elevated score may be caused if the user is distracted or interrupted during a test, or is jostled during the balance portion of the test.
 If so, simply take the test again.
 If the score remains high, it’s likely that you are impaired.

-Can Druid Baseline Scores change?
+Can DRUID Baseline Scores change?

-The Druid baseline score is a rolling calculation of the individual’s unimpaired Druid scores.
+The DRUID baseline score is a rolling calculation of the individual’s unimpaired DRUID scores.
 Once well established (usually after 1-3 practice tests), a baseline score remains remarkably consistent, making it a reliable comparison point against which to assess whether any current score deviates from “normal.”
-Because of the random nature of the stimuli presented by the Druid tasks (except the balance task), familiarity over time with the test (after completion of the practice tests) has only minimal effect on baseline score.
+Because of the random nature of the stimuli presented by the DRUID tasks (except the balance task), familiarity over time with the test (after completion of the practice tests) has only minimal effect on baseline score.
 Indeed, the more you do the test, the more accurate is your baseline.
-Repeated test-taking with Druid does not create a “learning effect” that corrupts the score’s validity.
+Repeated test-taking with DRUID does not create a “learning effect” that corrupts the score’s validity.

 Baseline score is, however, subject to change.
 If a user suffers from a chronic condition affecting cognition (such as stroke, depression, or chronic use of alcohol or drugs), or from an injury affecting balance (such as concussion, or injury to foot, ankle, knee, hip, or back) baseline score will reflect those setbacks and will adjust to a “new normal.”
 Users suffering such chronic conditions or injuries can use incremental changes to their baseline to assess their cognitive or physical improvement, decline, or stability.